 eBike leasing

-Here comes the reality check: For our money, there are no reputable eBikes available for under £500.
-The cost of manufacture and the need for reliable parts means that a good eBike is beyond this price.
-However, if you're looking to buy, we've found one e-bike at a little over £500 that we think measures up.
-Otherwise, for safety and quality's sake, we're looking at lease options that will bring a high-quality e-bike into reach at a fraction of the cost.
+Here comes the reality check: For our money, there are few reputable eBikes available for under £500.
+The cost of manufacture and the need for reliable parts means that a good eBike is often beyond this price point.
+So, for safety and quality's sake, we're also taking a look at lease options that will bring a high-quality e-bike into reach at a fraction of the cost.

 Best city e-bike under £500